Skip to main content

 • How to stay safe when using online banking

 Are online banks safe?
 As the executive director of enterprise fraud, security and investigations here at Ally, I can shed some light on the topic.
-Online banks take numerous precautions to help you stay safe, and you can take some smart digital steps that don’t require much time or effort to go the extra mile on your end too.
-Read on for some tips from me and my team on how to keep your financial identity secure.
+Online banks take numerous precautions every day to help you stay safe.
+Plus, there are steps you can take to help bolster your online safety.
+Read on to learn more about how we work to keep our customers safe, as well as tips on how to keep your financial identity secure.

 First, what is an online bank?

-Online banks — also known as virtual banks and internet banks — operate primarily on the internet without branches.
-While you won’t meet a teller or banker face-to-face as a customer of an online bank like Ally Bank, you can access and manage your account anywhere, at any time, with your mobile device or computer.
-Chances are you’re already somewhat familiar since nearly all members of Gen Z, millennial, and Gen X do at least some of their banking online.
+Online banks — also known as virtual banks and internet banks — operate primarily online without physical branches.
+While you won’t meet a teller or banker face-to-face as a customer of an online bank, you can access and manage your account anywhere, at any time, with your mobile device or computer.

-Compared to their traditional counterparts, online banks typically offer more advanced tools, apps and features that help you manage your money on the go.
-And because they have lower overhead (no physical branches!), they tend to offer higher interest rates and charge lower fees than brick-and-mortar banks.
+Compared to their traditional counterparts, online banks typically offer advanced tools, apps and features that help you manage your money on the go.
+And because they have lower overhead (like no physical branches), they tend to offer higher interest rates and charge lower fees than brick-and-mortar banks.

 Are online banks safe to use?

-We’ve all read the reports of hackers and data breaches in the news.
-These highly publicized cyberattacks may have you concerned about the safety and security of online banking transactions.
-It’s true that hackers attack online banking websites (for both full-service online banks and traditional brick-and-mortar banks that offer online services), but it’s a myth that online banking isn’t as safe as traditional methods of banking.
+We’ve all read about hackers and data breaches in the news.
+These highly publicized cyberattacks may have you concerned about the safety and security of online banking.
+It’s true that hackers attack banks, but it’s a myth that online banking isn’t as safe as traditional methods of banking.

 How to stay safe while banking online